M16 rifle: M16A2

 The new buttstock became ten times stronger than the original due to advances in polymer technology since the early 1960s.
 Original M16 stocks were made from cellulose-impregnated phenolic resin; the newer M16A2 stocks were engineered from DuPont Zytel glass-filled thermoset polymers and became a replacement part for the preceding M16A1.
 The new buttstock was lengthened by 5/8 in, and whilst the hinged trapdoor and storage compartment inside the stock was retained, the anti-slip texturing now covers the entire buttplate for better grip on the shoulder.

-The A2 barrel profile has a greater thickness from the front sight post to the muzzle, after bending in this area was reported in the field.
-Tests by the M16A2 team showed that this increased the resistance to intentional bending in this area by a factor 9.
-As to not further increase weight beyond acceptable levels, and to maintain commonality with the M203 grenade launcher, the rear half under the handguard maintained its original thin profile.
+The A2 barrel profile has a greater thickness from the front sight post to the muzzle, and after bending in this area was reported in the field.
+Tests by the M16A2 team showed that this increased the resistance to intentional bending in this area by a factor of 9.
+To not further increase weight beyond acceptable levels, and to maintain commonality with the M203 grenade launcher, the rear half under the handguard maintained its original thin profile.
 After the new technical data was submitted, the team discovered that they had made an error in assessing the problem - the replaced bent barrels were not actually bent.
 When inspecting some using a borescope, they discovered that a burr left from drilling/reaming the gas port was causing copper fouling to build up at the front sight block, interfering with the gauge used.
 Cleaning this fouling caused the "bent" barrels to re-pass inspection.
-However this discovery came too late in the process to revert the change in profile.
+However, this discovery came too late in the process to reverse the change in profile.

-A notch for the middle finger was added to the pistol grip as well as more aggressive texturing on the sides to enhance the grip, especially while wearing winter gloves.
+A notch for the middle finger was added to the pistol grip, as well as more aggressive texturing on the sides to enhance the grip, especially while wearing winter gloves.
 The new pistol grips were engineered from Zytel glass-filled thermoset polymers.
 The M16A2 pistol grip consequently became a replacement part for the preceding M16A1.

 While the standard M16A2 (Model 645 in Colt nomenclature) features a three position safe/semi/three-round burst selective fire control group, there also exists a four position safe/semi/three-round burst/automatic selective trigger pack for the Model 708 version of the rifle named "M16A2 Enhanced", used by some international customers like the 32nd Marines Brigade of the Hellenic Army.
 It can be distinguished from the standard M16A2 by the presence of the enlarged fire selector lever, with a prominent triangular ridge and thumb dowel, as well as corresponding fire position markings on both sides of the receiver.